iromanovsky/irom.info/_posts/2023-09-20-azure-pe-name-resolution.md

 - Integration of private endpoint name resolution into your custom DNS solution, extending support to on-premise clients.

 Cons:
-- Requires separate management or privatelink records lifecycle, losing benefits of Azure Private DNS Zones
+- Requires separate management or privatelink records lifecycle, losing benefits of Azure Private DNS Zones.

 ### 2.2 Forwarding privatelink namespaces from custom DNS to Azure DNS